About Me

 Chang Yu

-I'm currently a four-year undergraduate student in Software Engineering at the University of Electronic Science and Technology of China (UESTC), and a Research & Development intern at Research & Simulation Team of Taichi Graphics, where I was fortunate enough to be supervised by Dr. Tiantian Liu.
+I am a Computer Science Ph.D. student at Artificial Intelligence & Visual Computing Lab, UCLA Department of Mathematics, co-advised by Prof. Chenfanfu Jiang and Prof. Demetri Terzopoulos.
+I graduated with honors from the University of Electronic Science and Technology of China (UESTC), and I was a Research & Development intern at Taichi Graphics, where I was fortunate enough to be supervised by Dr. Tiantian Liu.

 Education